Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Insight Wealth Partners offers two different types of portfolio management: traditional portfolio management and synthetic portfolio management.
 Its investment strategy for its traditional portfolios is based on modern portfolio theory, with an emphasis on strategic and tactical asset allocation.
 The firm says that its synthetic equity strategy attempts to "mirror the upside momentum of the major market indices while preserving the downside risk exposure by using a heavily weighted fixed-income portfolio combined with advanced options strategies such as puts, calls and leaps."

 Both portfolio types will be tailored according to clients' investing goals.
-Insight Wealth Partners relies on its exploratory financial planning process to uncover its clients' goals and needs.
+Insight Wealth Partners relies on its exploratory financial planning process to identify its clients' goals and needs.
 The firm regularly reviews its clients' portfolios once they’ve been implemented and rebalances as necessary.

 WealthStar Advisors, LLC